konradbudukiewicz/ASEiED-Projekt/README.md

 # Installation
 Log into AWS, create a S3 bucket.
-Change the *fs.s3.access.key* and the *fsa.s3.secret.key* to your S3 bucket keys in *main.py*, lines 141, 144,
+Change the *fs.s3.access.key* and the *fsa.s3.secret.key* to your S3 bucket keys in *main.py*, lines 141, 144.
-upload *main.py* and *install_python_modules.sh*,
+Upload *main.py* and *install_python_modules.sh* to your S3 bucket.
-then create a cluster using ERM, preferred version is 6.4.0, add a bootstrap action that runs the *install_python_modules.sh*.
+Create a cluster using ERM, preferred version is 6.4.0, add a bootstrap action that runs the *install_python_modules.sh*.
 SSH into the cluster and download the *main.py* from S3 bucket.
 Run the application using:
 ```